The Himalayas: The Majestic Crown of the Earth

 They are sanctuaries to migratory birds and are also useful to the residents.

-Himalayas are the source of mighty river systems which are lifelines to the entire Asian continent:
+The Himalayas are the source of mighty river systems, which are lifelines to the entire Asian continent:

 - The Indus River: It originates in Tibet and enters Pakistan, where it is helpful for farming

-- The Brahmaputra River: A huge river which starts from Tibet and extends as far as India and Bangladesh and is renowned for its floods
+- The Brahmaputra River: A huge river that starts from Tibet and extends as far as India and Bangladesh, and is renowned for its floods

 - The Yangtze and Mekong Rivers: Both their origins are in the Tibetan Plateau and isolate China and Southeast Asia